 Try to interpret the information in the light of what we were trying to do.
 Because we are assembling unaligned reads we are not expecting a whole chromosome to pop out.
-We are expecting bits of our strain that does not exist in the reference we aligned against; possibly some contamination; various small contigs made up of reads that didn't quite align to our reference.
+We are expecting bits of our strain that does not exist in the reference we aligned against; possibly some contamination; various small contigs made up of reads that didn't quite align to our reference like repetitive or highly recombinant regions.